gramineproject/gramine/Documentation/devel/performance.rst

 opened files, network connections, etc. In a normal environment, this copying is very fast because it uses the copy-on-write semantics.
 However, the SGX hardware doesn't have the notions of copy-on-write  and sharing of memory.
-Therefore, Graphene emulates ``fork/vfork/clone`` via the checkpoint-and-restore mechanism: all enclave memory and resources of the parent process are serialized into one blob of data, the blob is encrypted and sent to the child process.
+Therefore, Gramine emulates ``fork/vfork/clone`` via the checkpoint-and-restore mechanism: all enclave memory and resources of the parent process are serialized into one blob of data, the blob is encrypted and sent to the child process.
 The child process awaits this blob of data, receives it, decrypts it, and restores into its own enclave memory.
-This is a much more expensive operation than copy-on-write, therefore forking in Graphene is much slower than in native Linux.
+This is a much more expensive operation than copy-on-write, therefore forking in Gramine is much slower than in native Linux.
 Some studies report 1,000x overhead of forking over native.

 Moreover, multi-process applications periodically need to communicate with each other.
 For example, the Nginx parent process sends a signal to one of the worker processes to inform that a new request is available for processing.
-All this Inter-Process Communication (IPC) is transparently encrypted in Graphene.
+All this Inter-Process Communication (IPC) is transparently encrypted in Gramine.
 Encryption by itself incurs 1-10% overhead.
 This means that a communication-heavy multi-process application may experience significant overheads.

-To summarize, there are two sources of overhead for multi-process applications in Graphene:
+To summarize, there are two sources of overhead for multi-process applications in Gramine:

 #. ``Fork()``, ``vfork()`` and ``clone()`` system calls are very expensive in
-   Graphene and in SGX in general.
+   Gramine and in SGX in general.
 This is because Intel SGX lacks the mechanisms for memory sharing and copy-on-write semantics.
-They are emulated via checkpoint-and-restore in Graphene.
+They are emulated via checkpoint-and-restore in Gramine.

 #.
-Inter-Process Communication (IPC) is moderately expensive in Graphene because
+Inter-Process Communication (IPC) is moderately expensive in Gramine because
    all IPC is transparently encrypted/decrypted using the TLS-PSK with AES-GCM crypto.